Mario J. Ciampi: Death

+Awards

 In 1959, Ciampi received two honor awards from the American Institute of Architects, out of five awards given during that year.
 "San Francisco architect Mario J. Ciampi's two schools, the Sonoma Elementary School in Sonoma and the Westmoor High School, Daly City [were] named among five buildings to get First Honor Awards from the American Institute of Architects.
 He was the only architect to get two top winners and the only one from Northern California to be named in this category or in the Awards of Merit."
+The cover of Fortune magazine October 1958 featured one of Mario Ciampi's award-winning schools.

 Ciampi won the AIA honor award for the Junipero Serra Overpass for Highway 280 near San Francisco, CA.

 Ciampi won AIACC's 25-Year Award in 1996 for the Berkeley Art Museum.
 The AIACC also awarded Ciampi their Maybeck Award in 2000 recognizing his entire body of work.

-The cover of Fortune magazine October 1958 featured one of Mario Ciampi's award-winning schools.

 Mario Ciampi received the National Award AIA for construction of plazas and beautification of Market Street, San Francisco.
 Additionally, he received a Certificate of Appreciation from the Board of Supervisors for the Urban development of Market Street.
 He received the first Albert J. Exers Award for Urban Design, San Francisco and was the winner of the San Francisco Art Festival Prize with a lifetime exhibition in 1970.